Why use a Standby Notification Server?

 If you have a requirement for redundancy that is not met by having a backup, you can use this option.
 Monitoring should generally be a continuous service, and should fail over automatically should the main server become unavailable.
 This is possible with GroundWork using the Standby Notification Server.

-A second copy of the majority of your monitoring configuration is automatically synchronized to the standby server on the fly.
-Any changes you make to the Nagios Monitoring configuration and the notification manager are all synchronized.
+A second copy of the majority of your monitoring configuration is automatically synchronized to the Standby server on the fly.
+Any changes you make to the Nagios Monitoring configuration and GroundWork Messenger are all synchronized.
 Downtimes are also synchronized.

-A Standby server won't send notifications through the notification manager until and unless the Primary is no longer available or healthy.
+A Standby server won't send notifications through GroundWork Messenger until and unless the Primary is no longer available or healthy.
 Once the Primary recovers, notifications from the Standby are once again suppressed.

 Standalone or as Parent servers